shatsky/lightning-image-viewer/README.md

 # Lightning Image Viewer

-Just another simple minimalistic lightweight image viewer.
-Why?
-Because I like image viewing UX available on certain websites where image is displayed in floating overlay container which can be dragged and zoomed like a map; I wanted to have it when looking through my local image collections using desktop file manager with mouse and non-retina display.
-More detailed UX description:

-- maximized transparent borderless window
+Fast and lightweight cross-platform desktop image viewing app featuring minimalistic "transparent fullscreen overlay" UI/UX with controls similar to map apps, implemented in C with SDL3 and SDL3_image; pan/zoom/fullscreen controls basically replicate controls of leaflet.js which powers most web maps (but zoom and keyboard pan are 2x more granular) and Firefox&Chrome browsers.
+More detailed description:
+- maximized transparent borderless window (creating illusion that visible image rectangle is the window, but its size and position is changed upon pan and zoom without messing with window controls)
-- zoom with wheel (geometric series of scales with multiplier of 2^(1/2) incl.
-1:1)
+- zoom with mouse wheel up/down (in/out) or keyboard =/-/0 (in/out/1:1); zoom is discrete with geometric series of scales with multiplier of 2^(1/2) incl.
+1:1; mouse zoom preserves image point currently under mouse cursor; keyboard zoom preserves image point currently in the center of the window/screen; upon loading image it is scaled to largest scale in the series in which it fits in window/screen
-- drag with left mouse button pressed
+- pan with left mouse button pressed or with keyboard Up/Down/Left/Right; keyboard pan delta is 40px and, like in map apps, it's "move the camera, not the object", i. e. image is moved in direction opposite to pressed key; upon loading image it is centered
-- close with left mouse button click (if no drag nor zoom were performed between button press and release events)
+- close with left mouse button click (if no pan nor zoom were performed between button press and release events), keyboard Q, Esc or Enter (latter can be counter habitual since some popular viewers use it for fullscreen, but I find it convenient to open and close with same key)
-- toggle fullscreen with middle mouse button click (in fullscreen image is scaled to fit the screen)
+- toggle fullscreen with middle mouse button click or keyboard F or F11; in fullscreen image is scaled to fit to screen, background is black; pan and zoom in fullscreen also switch to non-fullscreen, proceeding from last non-fullscreen view state (but with rotation and mirroring state changes applied in fullscreen)
+- switch to next/previous file in directory with keyboard PgDn/PgUp (sorted by file modification time descending)
+- rotate clockwise/counter clockwise with keyboard R/L, mirror (horizontally) with M; changes are NOT saved, app has no code for writing to opened files (I hate viewers overwriting my files when I'm not asking for it)

+There are no screenshots (and you can see they make no sense if you try the app), but you can try it right in browser at https://shatsky.github.io/lightning-image-viewer/ (no, app itself has nothing "web", but it can be compiled to WebAssembly and run in browser using Emscripten and its backend in SDL3; natively built app is as "purely native" as it goes with SDL3 native backend providing thin abstraction layer over platform's graphics and input subsystems).

+I created it because I like image viewing UX available on certain websites where image is displayed in floating overlay container which can be panned and zoomed like a map and closed with a click on it; I find it very convenient for selective switching between images and looking into their details, and wanted to have it when looking through my local image collections using desktop file manager with mouse and keyboard.
+Existing image viewers which I know of felt slow to open image from file manager and/or uncomfortable to manipulate its display, to the point that to look through some memorable photos which I have on local storage I would rather go to website on which they are published.

-Implemented in C with SDL3 and SDL3_image.
-Should work on any platform supported by SDL3, tested on Linux (Wayland, X11) and Windows
+Should work on any platform supported by SDL3, tested on Linux (Wayland, X11) and Windows.

+Image formats support depends on SDL3_image build; SDL3_image has "built-in" support for BMP, GIF, JPEG, LBM, PCX, PNG, PNM (PPM/PGM/PBM), QOI, TGA, XCF, XPM, and simple SVG format images; it also has support for AVIF, JPEG-XL, TIFF, and WebP via "external" dependencies; Linux distros normally provide SDL3_image built with all of them.

+Note: on Linux Wayland with XWayland SDL3 currently falls back on X11 backend if Wayland compositor lacks support for fifo-v1 protocol (important for games performance, still missing in KDE Plasma kwin_wayland as of writing this).
+This can be overridden via `SDL_VIDEO_DRIVER=wayland` env var

 Licensed under GPLv3.
 Originally published at https://github.com/shatsky/lightning-image-viewer